chris-carbonell/gmail-scrub-inbox/README.md

-# Gmail Cleanup
+# Gmail Scrub Inbox

 ## Overview

 Let's say you don't want to pay for an email marketing platform.
 Instead, you write a Python script to send emails to your distribution lists.

 How do you process unsubscribe requests and failed deliveries?
-With <b>gmail_cleanup</b>!
+With <b>Gmail Scrub Inbox</b>!

+## Features

+* scrub Gmail inbox for specific labels and log the relevant emails in a Google sheet

 ## Installing / Getting Started